Eloge Enza Yamissi: International career

 Since its reformation in 2010, Enza Yamissi is a member of the Central African national team, which he captained on several occasions.

+Managerial career

+Central African Football Federation appointed Enza-Yamissi as a caretaker manager of Central African Republic national team on 24 October 2024, replacing Raoul Savoy.
+He was reinstated after Rigobert Song was dismissed as Central African Republic national team manager on 10 March 2025 without overseeing a single match.

 Personal life

 Eloge is the brother of the Central African Republic national team player Manassé Enza-Yamissi.

 Career statistics

 Scores and results list Central African Republic's goal tally first, score column indicates score after each Enza Yamissi goal.